-Input / Output Default Value
+Input / Output Description Default Value

 Line (in) Line or line based structure.
 N/A

 Div (in) Specifies how many equally sized divisions the line(s) should be divided into for the purpose of e.g. applying load.
 10

-MinA (in) linA (in) A minimum cross-sectional area to ascribe to the member(s).
-MoveDir (in) (0.0, 0.0, 0.0) Rigid (in) When True, ignores any limiting stress constraints defined in the Material component.
+Input / Output Description Default Value MinA (in) A minimum cross-sectional area to ascribe to the member(s).
+0.0 MoveDir (in) Describes the direction (if any) that the line element can move in.
+(0.0, 0.0, 0.0) Rigid (in) When True, ignores any limiting stress constraints defined in the Material component.
 False BendCap (in) Specify a bending capacity from 0.0 (no bending capacity) to 1.0 (full bending capacity).
 0.0 LineStruct (out) A line or line-based structure.
 An object for loading or to represent a pre-existing structural component that can be utilized within the optimization process.
 N/A